Meet Our Team

 William "Billy" Biederman, Senior Program Assistant

 Billy Biederman has many years of experience working with scientists who express an interest in science education.
 He supports the Science Education Alliance's professional development efforts, endeavoring to broaden, facilitate, and support the implementation of innovative college-level biology courses.
 He also supports the planning and conduct of numerous workshops and evaluation projects that inform ongoing program development.
 Before joining HHMI, Biederman studied computer science and engineering at the University of Maryland.
 Biederman keeps an eye on the landscape of the life science education community to find additional opportunities to develop new research-based courses.

 Josephine Bynum, Senior Program Assistant

 Josephine Bynum's background involves twelve years of experience as the liaison of administrative services and human resources systems processing for a diverse group of editorial professionals in the media industry.
 Serving in this role has developed in her a comprehensive approach to working effectively with all levels of staff and leaders.
-She joined HHMI as Program Assistant in December 2015, working in the Science Education - Undergraduate and Graduate Programs (UGP) group.
-She provides support to the UGP group by assisting in various aspects of grants initiatives and the HHMI Professors Program and Driving Change Initiative's meetings and activities, while providing thought contributions to UGP team's planning discussions of Science Education programs/initiatives.
+She now provides support to Inclusive Learning Group (ILG) by assisting in various aspects of grants initiatives and the HHMI Professors Program and Driving Change Initiative's meetings and activities, while providing thought contributions to ILG team's planning discussions of Science Education programs/initiatives.
 Josephine cares about issues of health, wellness, diversity, equity, and inclusion, and is excited about being a part of an organization such as HHMI whose mission aligns with these values through its support of science education and innovation.

 Melanie Daub, Program Officer II